FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Experiments

 \subsection{Subjective Evaluation}

-Finally, we evaluate the subjective quality of generated samples through a user study, comparing our best model to the baselines.
-To this end, we have conducted a survey where participants were asked to indicate their preference between 20 second excerpts of two samples chosen uniformly at random.
-In total, we gathered 7569 comparisons by 691 unique participants.
+Finally, we evaluate the subjective quality of generated samples through a listening study, comparing our best model to the baselines.
+In this experiment we are not interested in how closely the generated samples follows the prescribed condition, but instead try to quantify the perceived quality of samples by recording pairwise preferences.
+To this end, we have conducted a survey where participants were asked to indicate their preference between 20 second excerpts of two samples chosen uniformly at random.\footnote{Samples used in the study are available for download: \href{\moresampleslink}{\textit{\moresampleslink}}} In total, we gathered 7569 comparisons by 691 unique participants, whose expertise ranged everything between non-musicians and professional musicians, although no prior musical knowledge was required.
 In two types of questions, participants had to choose 1) between a real sample and a generated sample or 2) between two generated samples.
+Generated samples are taken from the style transfer task.
 Question type 1) ranks the different methods on how good generated samples are compared to real, human-composed music.
-In this respect, FIGARO beats all other baseline with a win rate of $39.3\%$ compared to the next best model by \citet{huang_music_2018}, which has a win rate of $33.2\%$.
-Win rates of the different models are displayed in Figure~\ref{fig:subjective_evaluation} with $90\%$ confidence intervals obtained through normal approximation.
+In this respect, FIGARO beats all other baseline with a win rate of $39.3\%$ compared to the next best model by \citet{choi_encoding_2020}, which has a win rate of $33.2\%$.
+As evidenced by the fact that the unconditional baseline \citep{huang_music_2018} and \citet{choi_encoding_2020} are very close in terms of win rates, sample quality and reconstruction accuracy are not necessarily correlated, highlighting the need for a dedicated evaluation of sample quality.
+Win rates of the different models are displayed in Figure~\ref{fig:subjective_evaluation} with $90\%$ confidence intervals obtained

+through normal approximation.
 While \citet{choi_encoding_2020} is able to adhere to the prescribed condition as shown in Section~\ref{sec:conditional_generation}, the quality of generated samples is approximately on par with the unconditional model.
-FIGARO on the other hand is able to surpass the unconditional baseline in sample quality, while providing controllable generation capabilities.
+FIGARO on the other hand is able to surpass the unconditional baseline in sample quality, while also providing controllable generation capabilities.
 Question type 2) is used to construct a pairwise ranking of models by applying the Wilcoxon signed-rank test on the study results.
 In this ranking, our model beats each of the baselines with a $p$-value of $< 10^{-7}$.
 The complete ranking and test results can be found in Appendix~\ref{app:subjective_evaluation}.